-If disqualified from a graduate program, a student is no longer eligible to work toward her/his current degree objective in that program, but is eligible to apply for a lesser graduate degree, in the case of a doctoral student, in that program or in any other graduate program at UC Merced.
+If disqualified from a graduate program, a student is no longer eligible to work toward their current degree objective in that program, but is eligible to apply for a lesser graduate degree; in the case of a doctoral student, in that program or in any other graduate program at UC Merced.
+Please note that students may not apply for a lesser graduate degree that they already hold, but they may apply for a lesser degree in another field.
 Admission to another program is to be determined by the usual program procedures and must include consideration of the factors pertaining to the earlier disqualification.